isabella232/hurl-1/README.md

 This Fork
 ---------

-I forked hurl to work on Heroku & CouchDB.
+* [benatkin](https;//github.com/benatkin) forked hurl to work on Heroku & CouchDB.
+* [localtoast](https;//github.com/localtoast) forked it to make it single user.
+* [brianjlandau](https;//github.com/brianjlandau) changed some of the copy & removed the examples and added HTTP Basic auth for creating and deleting hurls.

 Installation
 ------------